 As for locations, check out this Wells Fargo branch locator.
 The bank is currently in 37 states with 5,500 retail locations and 13,000 ATMs.
 So, you’ll do well to know if they’re local to you—and just how local at that.

 As you might imagine, this isn’t an account for the business owner doing a huge volume of sales.
 However, if you’re a sole proprietor or partnership and just need a little bit of support from your business bank account, the Wells Fargo Simple Business Checking Account could certainly be a fit.

 Next up, we have the next tier up from these basic checking account.
 If you’re finding the number of transactions and deposits restrictive for the kind of business you do, you might be better served by these accounts.

 The Chase Performance Checking account is the next offering from Chase.
 You don’t need a minimum deposit to open this account, either, but it’s likely you’ll be putting some money in there—especially with a $35,000 balance required monthly for the $30 maintenance fee to get waived.
-Yes, that’s a big step up from the $1,500 in Total Checking.
+Yes, that’s a big step up from the $2,000 in Complete Checking.